 There is also the fembot theme that was popular in a number of films of the era – as in Dr Goldfoot and the Bikini Machine (1965) or the woman takeover plots we had in In Like Flint (1967), The Million Eyes of Sumuru (1967) and Zeta One (1969) – before being parodied by Austin Powers.
 However, the film seems confused as to whether the woman are androids or are human bodies that have been given a ‘robot brain’.

 Among the cast, Richard Johnson is passable if a little too smooth.
 James Villiers makes quite a reasonable villain.
 Robert Morley is cast as a chef with the clear impression meant to imply that he is gay.
 Ronnie Stevens plays the embassy attache as one-note bumbling slapstick – one kept being reminded of Rowan Atkinson in Never Say Never Again (1983).
 There is quite a line-up of woman, although the one surprise is seeing as uncredited Joanna Lumley as one of the fembots during the opening scenes.

 Ralph Thomas was a British director who was active between the 1940s and 70s, mostly known for the series of comedies starring Dirk Bogarde that began with Doctor in the House (1961).
-In genre material, Thomas also made the sex comedy Percy (1971) with Hywel Bennett receiving the world’s first penis transplant and its sequel Percy’s Progress (1974) where Percy becomes the last fertile man in the world, and the John Wyndham adapted alternate history film Quest for Love (1971).
+In genre material, Thomas also made the mermaid comedy Mad About Men (1954), the sex comedy Percy (1971) with Hywel Bennett receiving the world’s first penis transplant and its sequel Percy’s Progress (1974) where Percy becomes the last fertile man in the world, and the John Wyndham adapted alternate history film Quest for Love (1971).